devrdias/barbershop-api/README.md

 * Background jobs using queues - be-queue []
 * Server side mails using nodemailer []
 * Email templates using handlebars []
+* Use https://mailtrap.io to send emails on Development environment
+* Use Sentry as bug tracker/monigoring []

 Databases
 * postgres (sequelize) for Authentication